 Rape is defined by the FBI as the penetration (no matter how slight) of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of a victim.
-It may also include situations where the victim is incapable of giving consent due incapacitation by means of disability or alcohol or other drugs.
+It includes situations where the victim is incapable of giving consent due incapacitation by means of disability or alcohol or other drugs.
 In New Mexico, the term "rape" is not used in statute.

 Instead, the term is "criminal sexual penetration".
-New Mexico also does not specifically define consent during a sexual assault, but clearly indicates through the statutory language that it does not involve any amount of force or coercion, and that a person who is incapacitated by alcohol or drugs or who is too young cannot give consent.
+New Mexico also does not specifically define consent during a sexual assault, but clearly indicates that any amount of force or coercion means it was not consensual, and that a person who is incapacitated by alcohol or drugs or who is too young cannot give consent.
 Many rapes are committed by someone the victim knows, such as a date or friend.
-Under New Mexico Law, criminal sexual penetration is defined as follows:
+Under New Mexico State Law, criminal sexual penetration is defined as follows: